dlacaille/clever-dock/README.md

 A simple dock for Windows which features extensive theming capabilities and blurry reflections.
 The dock is fully compatible with Windows Vista/7/8/8.1.

 ***I have stopped maintaning this project.
-I lost the motivation since a lot of the features I wanted (fluid animations when dropping an icon, window-peek on icons hover, overall performance) were not possible on WPF.
-I also end up losing a lot of time trying to comprehend XAML layouts and intricacies.
+I lost the motivation since a lot of the features I wanted (fluid physics for icons a la Kibadock, window-peek on icons hover, overall performance) were not possible on WPF.
+I also end up losing a lot of time trying to comprehend XAML layouts and intricacies and doing interop.
 I am currently trying to re-create this project using C++ and DirectComposition.
 Hopefully we will have our modern, fast and beautiful Windows dock soon enough!***

 This software is still an early alpha and may contain bugs.